backbone-paginator/backbone.paginator/README.rst

 Getting Started
 ---------------

-Like Backbone.Collection, you can provide a URL endpoint and configure your initial pagination state and server API mapping by extending Backbone.PageableCollection:
+Like Backbone.Collection, you can provide a URL endpoint, configure your initial pagination state and server API mapping by extending ``Backbone.PageableCollection``:

 .. code-block:: javascript